lemux-one/dronery/README.md

 - Loads management through '/api/v#/loads' endpoint
 - CORS enabled for browser based clients
 - Cache control headers support (just a general no-store policy at the moment)
+- Access control over management operations (only for drones management at the moment)

 ## Run (hosted)
 - Install Python 3.9.7+ (it may work with any Python 3 version but it is only tested against v3.9.7)